tcsullivan/linux-486/README.md

 4. `build-floppy.sh`
 5. `build-modules.sh`

+On my machine (Ryzen 1700x, 16GB RAM), building the toolchain takes around ten minutes; building Linux takes around a minute, and the remaining steps take less than a minute each.

 After successful execution of all scripts, you should have `floppy.img` (boot image) and `modules.img` (modules).
 These can be `dd`'d to a 1.44M 3.5" floppy disk.

 ## Booting the system